his document illustrates the procedure and steps to deploy HC migration utility on Kubernetes.

 Step 1: Backup & Restore MongoDB

-Backing up chatsolution
+Backing up chatsolution database in HC

 Exec into the MongoDB container in HC host

-BASHdocker exec -it expertflow_mongo_1 sh
+Bashdocker exec -it expertflow_mongo_1 sh -

 Create the backup directory in

-directory in the containerBASHmkdir /backup
+/directory in the containerBashmkdir /backup -

 Export the compressed backup in

-directoryBASHmongodump --db=chatsolution --archive=/backup/chatsolution.tar.gz --gzip
+/backupdirectoryBashmongodump --db=chatsolution --archive=/backup/chatsolution.tar.gz --gzip -

 Verify that